chauvinSimon/my_route_planning_recipe/README.md

 - **Non-premium users** of `komoot` can **download the `.gpx` file of the route** using the [`Komoot to GPX`](https://play.google.com/store/apps/details?id=com.spark71.komoottogpx) app.
   - Make sure to (temporary) make the route "public", otherwise the app will not manage to find and download it.

-:adhesive_bandage: 2- Your adventure, although **carefully planned**, could be disrupted by various factors.
+:adhesive_bandage: **2-** Your adventure, although **carefully planned**, could be disrupted by various factors:

-Personal reasons:
+- Personal reasons:
   - Injury :face_with_head_bandage:
   - Mechanical problem :boom:

-External reasons:
+- External reasons:
   - Delayed / cancelled transport, e.g. train/bus :hourglass_flowing_sand:
   - Blocked route :construction:
   - Changing weather :tornado:

 **Preparing an alternative route** may be useful!